 Federal law requires yearly testing of students in grades 3-8 and once in high school in English language arts (ELA) and math, and in grades 5 and 8 and once in high school in science.
-Washington state also requires students to pass specific tests to be eligible to graduate from high school.
+Washington state requires students to pass specific tests to be eligible to graduate from high school.

-Most students in grades 3-8 will take the Smarter Balanced tests in ELA and math, and the Measurements of Student Progress (MSP) in science.
+Most students in grades 3-8 will take the Smarter Balanced Assessments in ELA and math, and the Washington Comprehensive Assess-ment of Science (WCAS) in grades 5 and 8.
 These tests may be taken with or without tools, supports, or accommodations.